Designed to maintain a classic ambiance, our dress codes and club policies are part of what defines the Duquesne Club’s legacy.

 Members and guests wishing to examine the contents of briefcases, review business documents with another person, and use laptop computers may do so only in private dining rooms, private suites, courtesy booths, the Founders Room and Library when not in use, and the Health & Fitness dining room and lounge area.
 Business documents may not be reviewed with another person in ´à la carte dining rooms, lounges (including the Reading Room), or corridors.

-Smoking is only in the following areas of the Club: First Floor Bar (members and their guests enjoying food and beverage service only – not banquet attendees) and designated hotel rooms.
+Smoking is only permitted in the following areas of the Club: Cigar Bar (members and their guests enjoying food and beverage service only – not banquet attendees) and designated hotel rooms.

 Smoking is not permitted in any other area of the Club, including private and non-private dining rooms, the Reading Room, the Library, the Billiards Room, corridors, rest rooms, and elevators.